jowpurcinelli/estudiosYa/README.md

     <a href="README.md">Portuguese</a>
  </p>

-> :rocket: Project made to connect teachers to students
+> :rocket: Project made to connect teachers and students